With only 40 hours in Perth, there was no question that I wanted to spend the majority of my time on Rottnest Island.

 Pink Lake is located on Defence Rd, and is currently a deep pinky red in color.
 There’s another pink lake along the same road which is normally dry at this time of year (autumn), but thanks to some late summer rain, the lake contains water, and it’s pink!
 The last of the occasionally pink lakes are the Pearse Lakes, which were bubblegum pink when I was on Rottnest.

 Whether you’re up for action or lazing on the beach for hours, Rottnest caters to all types of travelers.
-Skydive over the turquoise waters, scuba the deep blue or picnic on white sandy beaches.
+Skydive over the turquoise waters, scuba the deep blue, segway off-road as you learn about the island’s military significance, or picnic on white sandy beaches.
 Which Rottnest adventure will you choose?

 Disclaimer: My time on Rottnest Island was hosted, but all opinions are my own, and I wouldn’t recommend anything to you that’s not awesome!